 - 1/2 cup extra-virgin olive oil

-- 2 tablespoons tomato paste, mixed with 1/4 cup water
+- 2 tablespoons store-bought or homemade tomato paste, mixed with 1/4 cup water

 - 1 teaspoon crushed red pepper flakes

 - 1. In a mortar, pound all the ingredients together until evenly crushed.
 You should have about 1/4 cup.
 If using fresh garlic, store the tabil in the refrigerator for up to 2 months.
 If using garlic powder, store the tabil in a small jar with a lid at room temperature for up to several months, although the pungency will decline with time.

 - 2. Soak the chiles in enough warm water to cover until softened, 45 minutes to 1 hour.
 Drain and remove the stems and seeds.
 Place in a food processor with the garlic, water, and olive oil.
 Process until smooth, stopping occasionally to scrape down the sides.

 - 3. Transfer the chile paste to a small bowl and stir in the caraway seeds, coriander seeds, and salt.
 You should have about 1 cup.
 Scrape the harissa into a jar, covering the surface of the paste with a layer of olive oil, and then cover and refrigerate.
 As you use the harissa, make sure to top it off with a little more olive oil so that the surface is never exposed to the air—this prevents spoiling.
 Properly topped off with olive oil so bacterial growth cannot occur, harissa can be stored in the refrigerator for up to 6 months.

 - 4. In a large bowl using your hands, knead together the beef, parsley, onion, egg, tabil, salt, and black pepper.
 Stuff the olives with this stuffing, using a small, narrow baby spoon or the handle of a teaspoon.